Old Dogs

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Charlie and Dan have been best friends and business partners for thirty years; their Manhattan public relations firm is on the verge of a huge business deal with a Japanese company.
 With two weeks to sew up the contract, Dan gets a surprise: a woman he married on a drunken impulse nearly nine years before (annulled the next day) shows up to tell him he's the father of her twins, now seven, and she'll be in jail for 14 days for a political protest.
 Dan volunteers to keep the tykes, although he's uptight and clueless.
 With Charlie's help is there any way they can be dad and uncle, meet the kids' expectations, and still land the account?
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure